rohitmirchandani/restaurant-page/README.md

 # restaurant-page
-A Basic Restaurant Page to learn Webpack and modules
+A Basic Restaurant Page to practice Webpack and modules